Unicomp Mini Model M

 Unicomp Mini Model M[ASK]

-The Unicomp Mini Model M (simply known as "Mini M" by most) is a small form-factor member of the IBM Model M keyboard family introduced in 2021 as a tenkeyless counterpart to the Unicomp New Model M released a year prior and as a long-awaited replacement to the IBM Model M Space Saving Keyboard (SSK).
-It is produced with Unicomp's updated moulds based on the design first introduced for the aforementioned New Model M and represents the first major revision to the buckling spring Model M design since 1995 when IBM introduced the fourth-generation Model M Enhanced Keyboard with an "overnumpad" controller card.
+The Unicomp Mini Model M (simply known as "Mini M" by most) is a small form-factor member of the IBM Model M keyboard family introduced in 2021 as a tenkeyless counterpart to the Unicomp New Model M released a year prior and as a long-awaited replacement to the IBM Space Saving Keyboard (SSK).
+It is produced with Unicomp's updated moulds based on the design first introduced for the aforementioned New Model M and represents the first major revision to the buckling spring Model M design since 1995 when IBM introduced the fourth-generation IBM Enhanced Keyboard with an "overnumpad" controller card.
 Whilst the buckling springs themselves remain the same classic design as before, Unicomp revamped its membrane assembly design that allows the keyboard to output larger key combinations despite its inherent 2-key rollover limitation.
 Whilst the keyboard's production has been plagued with at first a firmware issue and later COVID-19-related supply issues, the Mini M is considered to be a hopeful sign of Unicomp modernising its keyboard design by improving existing technology without destroying what a Model M is at its core.

 Contents